 The Big Apple Softball League is rooted in LGBT history!

-The Big Apple Softball League has also seen growth from its twelve team 130 - 150 member beginnings in 1977.
-Today the league has grown to 700 members on over 35 teams.
-The original MCAA two division structure has now grown to six divisions and includes two women's division.
+The Big Apple Softball League has also seen growth from its twelve teams 130 - 150 member beginnings in 1977.
+In 2009, BASL introduced the Women's Division, which has now blossomed into two divisions, Mousseau (named after Jody Mousseau - longtime player and board member) and Green-Batten (named after Cynthia Green and Scott Batten - who both helped in the development of all-female teams prior to the creation of the Women's Division).
+Today the league has grown to 600 members on over 30 teams.
 The league has also expanded from playing on one small field at one location to over twelve fields at five different locations.

 We recall Fred Howell who once played in the San Francisco league who was instrumental in helping to create the MCAA back in 1976 and 1977.
 It was his contact with the S.F.
 Badlands Bar owner that began a connection between New York and San Francisco.